 Bearing fits according to SKF/INA convention

 Rolling bearing manufacturers distinguish between two load cases.
-Circumferential load (circumferential ring): The ring rotates relative to the load - it must have a tight fit, otherwise it will "wander" and widen the seat.
-Point load (stationary ring): The load always engages at the same point - slight play is permissible and even desirable so that the ring rotates slowly and the wear is evenly distributed.
+Circumferential load (rotating ring): The ring rotates relative to the load — it must have a tight fit, otherwise it will creep and widen the seat.
+Point load (stationary ring): The load always acts at the same point — slight clearance is permissible and even desirable so that the ring rotates slowly and wear is distributed evenly.

 | Component / load case | Shaft tol. (inner ring) | Housing tol. (outer ring) |